-Want to know how to to live stream on Facebook and Instagram?
+Want to learn how to live stream on Facebook and Instagram?

-Live streaming has been blowing up the past few years and if you want to grow your brand in 2019, it’s even more important to use.
+Live streaming has been blowing up the past few years and if you want to grow your brand smarter and faster, it’s even more important to use.

 In this video, we’re going to talk about how to host an epic live stream.

 Now, I know the title says on Facebook or on Instagram but these rules can apply to YouTube, Periscope, or even LinkedIn Live if you have it.

 To help you out even more, I’ve created the ultimate live streaming checklist that you can download below.